QWERTYPIG/Long-Shan-tempo/README.md

 I recently learned how to use git and Github and realized I should have used it for version control instead of having multiple similar directories in my computer, so I updated them up here.
 ## How to use
 ### server
 The server is written in javascript, and running it in a terminal would be enough.
-It shows some status messages, but feel safe to run it and never check on it again.
+It shows some status messages, but feel safe to run it and not check on it frequently.
 ### opening files
 Due to my inability to synchronize the time betweem multiple computers, everything runs on a single computer.
 Clicking on start.bat opens the directory with all the files, and choose client.html and host.html
 To only let the host hear metronome sounds, open them with different browsers and change their audio output.
+I personally suggest using two screens, on for host and one for client.
+Note that when operating on host, the client won't work, so remember to click on the client page after using the host page to return control.
 ### client.html
 The key mapping should be quite straightforward as shown in the interface, though the guitar may be a little bit confusing.
 Use 1-8 to choose a chord, them press 0 to strum.
 There is no need to hold 1-8 whem struming.
 ### host.html